-Arbitration Rules for the Real Estate Industry (Including a Mediation Alternative)
+Real Estate Industry Arbitration Rules (Including Mediation Alternative)

-Mediation Rules
+Mediation Procedures

-1. Agreement of Parties
+M-1.
+Agreement of Parties

-Whenever, by stipulation or in their contract, the parties have provided for mediation or conciliation of existing or future disputes under the auspices of the American Arbitration Association (AAA) or under these rules, they shall be deemed to have made these rules, as amended and in effect as of the date of the submission of the dispute, a part of their agreement.
+Whenever, by stipulation or in their contract, the parties have provided for mediation or conciliation of existing or future disputes under the auspices of the American Arbitration Association (AAA) or under these procedures, the parties and their representatives, unless agreed otherwise in writing, shall be deemed to have made these procedural guidelines, as amended and in effect as of the date of filing of a request for mediation, a part of their agreement and designate the AAA as the administrator of their mediation.